milayang1014/test2025/README.md

 This is a test projec

 ## script
- - hw.py this script prints out 'hello world'
+ - hw.py this script prints out 'hello world
+ - add.py this script add 1 and 2'